Austria warns migration crisis could lead to use of force on borders

 Germany’s suspension of regular traffic on one major rail link with Austria has prompted many migrants to cross the frontier by other means.
 Hundreds line up at a crossing near the Austrian city of Salzburg each day.

-Austrian Chancellor Werner Faymann has emphasized the importance of coordinating with Germany on the matter, even though the neighbors have not always acted in unison in the crisis triggered by an unrelenting influx into the European Union this year of hundreds of thousands of people fleeing war and poverty in the Middle East and Africa
+Austrian Chancellor Werner Faymann has emphasised the importance of coordinating with Germany on the matter, even though the neighbours have not always acted in unison in the crisis triggered by an unrelenting influx into the European Union this year of hundreds of thousands of people fleeing war and poverty in the Middle East and Africa

 German Austrian announcements of border controls more than two weeks ago, for example, were made days apart.